A Leap among Quantum Computing and Quantum Neural Networks: A Survey: Introduction

-Going through the literature, we noticed a plethora of different nomenclatures to describe the same concepts.
-For that reason, we tried to rephrase all the different approaches under a unique framework in our work.
-As a reference, we report in~\autoref{tab:notation} and~\autoref{tab:acronym} a summary of the notations and abbreviations used throughout the rest of the manuscript.
-Moreover, to ease the understanding of the paper's content, we suggest the reader who is unfamiliar with the topic to peruse the~\autoref{appendix} before reading any further.
+\h{Moreover, to ease the understanding of the paper's content, in~\autoref{appendix} we summarize basic notions about the Dirac notation, postulates of quantum mechanics, the physical realization of qubits, the Bloch Sphere representation, the Variational Principle, and the Adiabatic Theorem.
+We suggest the reader who is unfamiliar with these topics to peruse the~\autoref{appendix} before reading any further. }

-Concerning the remaining part of the paper, it is organized as follows.
-First, in~\autoref{related_works}, we report about other surveys on the topic at hand, while in~\autoref{sec:fund_concept} we introduce the fundamental concept of the qubit and how it is represented.
-Then, in~\autoref{computation_models} and~\autoref{q_supremacy} we give the reader a brief overview about the currently most widespread quantum computational models and tackle the concept of quantum speedup since it represents the cornerstone of many scientific debates, respectively.
-Subsequently, in~\autoref{quantum_neural_networks}, we move to the core topic of this survey, i.e., QNNs approaches.
-Finally, the conclusions are drawn in ~\autoref{conclusions}.
+Concerning the remaining part of the paper, it is organized as follows. \h{In~\autoref{related_works}, we report on other surveys on the topic at hand.
+In~\autoref{sec:background}, we introduce the fundamental concept of a qubit, and we give the reader a brief overview of the currently most widespread quantum computational models.
+Then, in \autoref{q_supremacy}, we tackle the concept of quantum speedup.} Subsequently, in~\autoref{quantum_neural_networks}, we move to the core topic of this survey, i.e., QNN approaches.
+Finally, the conclusions are drawn in~\autoref{conclusions}. \h{In~\autoref{tab:notation}, we report a summary of the notations used throughout the manuscript, while a summary of the used abbreviations is available in~\autoref{tab:acronym} in the~\autoref{appendix:table}.}